stevedonovan/winapi/readme.md

     require 'winapi'
     local t = os.clock()
     local P = {}
-    P[1] = winapi.spawn 'lua slow.lua'
+    P[1] = winapi.spawn_process 'lua slow.lua'
-    P[2] = winapi.spawn 'lua slow.lua'
+    P[2] = winapi.spawn_process 'lua slow.lua'
     winapi.wait_for_processes(P,true)
     print(os.clock() - t)

 So my i3 is effectively a two-processor machine; four such processes take 1.325 seconds, just under twice as long.
-The second parameter means 'wait for all'; like the `wait` method, it has an optional timeout parameter.
+The second parameter means 'wait for all'; like the @{Process.wait} method, it has an optional timeout parameter.

 ## Working with Windows

-The windows object provides methods for querying window properties.
+The ${Windows} object provides methods for querying window properties.
 For instance, the desktop window fills the whole screen, so to find out the screen dimensions is straightforward:

     > = winapi.desktop_window():get_bounds()
     1600    900

-Finding other windows is best done by iterating over all top-level windows and checking them for some desired property; (`find_window` is provided for completeness, but you really have to provide the exact window caption for the second parameter.)
+Finding other windows is best done by iterating over all top-level windows and checking them for some desired property; (@{find_window} is provided for completeness, but you really have to provide the exact window caption for the second parameter.)

-`find_all_windows` returns all windows matching some function.
-For convenience, two useful matchers are provided, `match_name` and `match_class`.
+@{find_all_windows} returns all windows matching some function.
+For convenience, two useful matchers are provided, @{make_name_matcher} and @{make_class_matcher}.
 Once you have a group of related windows, you can do fun things like tile them:

     > t = winapi.find_all_windows(winapi.match_name '- SciTE')
     > = #t